-Asthma is a common inflammatory disease of the lower airway affecting approximately 1-5% of the cat population.1 The median age of presentation is 4-5 years of age although, it is thought many cats presenting at this time will already have a long-term history of the disease, so the actual age of onset could well be significantly younger.2 Breeds found to be at an increased risk include; Balinese, Korat, Oriental, Seychellois and Siamese.2
+Feline asthma is a common inflammatory disease of the lower airway affecting approximately 1-5% of the cat population.1 The median age of presentation is 4-5 years of age, although it is thought many cats presenting at this time will already have a long-term history of the disease, so the actual age of onset could well be significantly younger.1 Breeds found to be at an increased risk include: Balinese, Korat, Oriental, Seychellois and Siamese.2

 Feline asthma has been defined as “an eosinophilic inflammatory disease affecting the bronchioles and leading to reversible bronchoconstriction and airway remodelling, manifested by acute respiratory distress or chronic coughing and expiratory wheezing, and that may be associated with IgE antibodies to inhaled allergens”.3

 Cats with feline asthma present with a range of clinical signs including: